-GRADUATE DEGREE PROGRAMS, REQUIREMENTS, CURRICULA
+THE SCHOOL OF GRADUATE STUDIES GRADUATE DEGREE PROGRAMS, REQUIREMENTS, CURRICULA

-Wesley T. Bishop, J.D, Acting DeanOffice: Administration Building Room 202
+Wesley T. Bishop, J.D, Acting DeanOffice: Administration Building Room 137

-Phone: (504) 286-5385 Email: wbishop@suno.edu
+Phone: (504) 286-5456 Email: wbishop@suno.edu

-Deidrea Hazure, Administrative Specialist/Graduate Studies Admissions Coordinator Valencia Jackson, Administrative Assistant IV
+Deirdrea Jones-Hazure, Director, School of Graduate Studies Vacant, Administrative Assistant IV

 As a result of the implementation of the Higher Education Desegregation Settlement Agreement, Southern University at New Orleans (SUNO) implemented four new graduate programs in addition to the Master of Social Work (MSW) program that has been fully operational for over twenty-five years.
-The Master of Social Work program currently has 300 students enrolled and awards more than 100 MSW degrees each year.
+The Master of Social Work program currently has 300 students enrolled and awards an average of 100 MSW degrees each year.
 Of the new programs, the Master of Criminal Justice program began offering classes Fall, 1996.
 The Master of Computer Information Systems began offering classes in the Fall, 1997 and was fully approved by the Louisiana Board of Regents to begin offering courses as of the Fall, 1999 semester along with the Master of Arts in Urban Education Program.
 The fifth graduate program, Museum Studies, obtained its initial approval and began offering classes in the Fall, 2002.
 The Master of Computer Information Systems was converted to the Master of Management Information Systems in the Fall Semester 2006.
 The Master of Arts in Urban Education is no longer available.